Attractions & displays

 Bringing the ancient art of Falconry into the modern age, with a fast and exciting display, that is guaranteed to thrill audiences of all ages.
 Ray and Wendy Alliker take the wonderful world of nature and, expertly, deliver it into the arena – giving the audience a chance to see the natural abilities of the birds, how they live, fly and hunt in the wild, combined with atmospheric music, costumes and a captivating commentary by one of Falconry’s most colourful characters.

-From facepainting, mini Land Rovers and a giant bouncy castles, there is something for all children and those young at heart.
+From facepainting to mini Land Rovers to a giant bouncy castle, there is something for all children and those young at heart.